iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 [Code permalink](https://github.com/zoeyuchao/mappo/blob/79f6591882088a0f583f7a4bcba44041141f25f5/onpolicy/envs/starcraft2/StarCraft2_Env.py#L1144)

-For the input of the policy function and value function, IPPO uses the `get_obs_agent` function to obtain the environmental information of other agents that each agent can see.
+For the input of the policy function and value function, IPPO uses the `get_obs_agent` function to obtain the environmental information that each agent can see.
 The core code here is `dist < sight_range`, which is used to filter out information that is outside the current agent's field of view and cannot be seen, simulating an environment with local observation.

 {% highlight python %}
 def get_obs_agent(self, agent_id):